Barack Obama Sr.: Harvard University

-Obama Sr. was offered a scholarship to study in New York City, but declined it.
-In September 1962, after a tour of mainland U.S. universities, Obama Sr. traveled to Cambridge, Massachusetts, where he began a graduate fellowship in economics at Harvard University.
+Obama was offered a scholarship to study in New York City, but declined it.
+In September 1962, after a tour of mainland U.S. universities, Obama traveled to Cambridge, Massachusetts, where he began a graduate fellowship in economics at Harvard University.
 He rented an apartment in a rooming house near Central Square in Cambridge.
 Meanwhile, Dunham and their son returned to Honolulu in the latter half of 1962.
 In January 1964, Dunham filed for divorce in Honolulu which was not contested by Obama; they were divorced on 20 March 1964, whereupon Ann Dunham was granted sole custody of their son.

 Obama was forced to leave his PhD program at Harvard University in May 1964 because of administrators' concerns over his finances and personal life, including uncertainty over the number of wives he had, but he received an M.A. in economics from Harvard in 1965.
 In June 1964, Obama met and began dating a 27-year-old Jewish-American elementary school teacher named Ruth Beatrice Baker, the daughter of prosperous Lithuanian immigrants to the United States.

 Return to Kenya

 Third marriage

 After graduating from Harvard, Obama returned to Kenya in 1964.
 Baker followed him, and they married 24 December 1964.
 They had two sons together, Mark Okoth Obama in 1965 and David Opiyo Obama in 1968.
 Baker and Obama separated in 1971, and divorced in 1973.
 Baker subsequently married a Tanzanian man named Ndesandjo and took his surname, as did her sons Mark and David.
 Mark said in 2009 that Obama had been abusive to him, his late brother David, and their mother.

-In Kenya, Obama Sr. reconnected with his first wife Kezia.
+In Kenya, Obama reconnected with his first wife Kezia.
 She had two sons after his return: Abo (b.
 1968) and Bernard (b.
 1970), believed to be his children.
 Barack Obama, in his memoir Dreams from My Father (1995), said that his father's family had questioned whether Abo and Bernard are Barack Sr.'s biological sons.